cpeditor/cpeditor.github.io/content/ru/docs/Preferences/Appearance.md

 Add an extra margin at the bottom of the code editor, so that you can scroll less.

 Due to technical reasons, it could slightly affect the operation history, i.e. you might be able undo the margin change by <kbd>Ctrl+Z</kbd>.

+## Font

+This section allows you to set fonts for different UI components of the Editor.

+### Show only Monospaced Font

+When checked the font picker dialog shows only monospaced fonts.

+### Editor Font

+The font for the code editor.

+### Test Cases Font

+The font for the test cases.

+### Message Logger Font

+The font for the messages.

 ### Custom Application Font